 When it comes to Arabic, Urdu is similar.
 Arabic speakers and others who speak similar Semitic languages may understand Urdu since it uses Arabic writing and numerals.

 Urdu exemplifies India’s culture and legacy.
-It’s the language of sophistication.
-The language of poets, academicians, and artists.
-Therefore, Urdu greatly influences the cultural identity of India.
+It’s the language of sophistication—the language of poets, academicians, and artists.
+Therefore, Urdu greatly influences India’s cultural identity.

 Urdu has a poetical allure.
 It’s known for its poetry past, making it a literature jewel.
-It has given rise to prominent poets, appreciated even today, including Faiz Ahmed Faiz, Allama Iqbal, and Mirza Ghalib.
-Ghazal, one of the styles of poetry that Urdu has birthed is famous.
+It has given rise to prominent poets who are appreciated even today, including Faiz Ahmed Faiz, Allama Iqbal, and Mirza Ghalib.
+Ghazal, one of the styles of poetry that Urdu birthed, is famous.
 Urdu is also called the language of the Romantics.

 Neither sight remains nor literature